SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/03-sea-streamer.md

 1. Real-time: we only care about the latest messages and would be okay to miss old data
 2. Resumable: when the consumer resubscribes, it will resume from the last consumed message

-A consumer can rewind a stream to any point (addressed by timestamp or sequence number) and continue streaming.

 ## Producer